Last Updated: December 27, 2019

 This Privacy Statement covers the privacy practices Workday employs when Workday customers (“Customers”) use our Cloud-Based Enterprise Applications (the “Service”), including our cloud-based planning management software (“Adaptive Insights”).
 This Privacy Statement does not cover any information or data collected by Workday for other purposes, such as information collected for marketing purposes.
 Please see: workday.com/en-us/privacy.html

-Personal Information Workday Processes
+Personal Data Workday Processes

 Workday processes Customer Data under the direction of its Customers, and has no direct control or ownership of the personal data it processes.
-Customers are responsible for complying with any regulations or laws that require providing notice, disclosure and/or obtaining consent prior to transferring the data to Workday for processing purposes.
+Customers are responsible for complying with any regulations or laws that require providing notice, disclosure, and/or obtaining consent prior to transferring the data to Workday for processing purposes.

 Workday will refer any request for disclosure of personal data by a law enforcement authority to the Customer.
 Workday may, where it concludes that it is legally obligated to do so, disclose personal data to law enforcement or other government authorities.
 Workday will notify Customer of such request unless prohibited by law.